yegor256/blog/_drafts/_boss.md

 **Emails**.
 Long email threads are very annoying, especially in big teams.
 I never read them.
 You should not read them either, if you value your time.
+However, you can't just ignore them, everybody will feel that you are either lazy or a sociopath.
+None of that is in your favor.
+What I'm always doing is picking up any message from the thread and replying to it, with a question.
+It's called _trolling_.
+You provoke others to keep the conversation going, while you're not interested in it at all.
+A few emails like that a day and people will think that you're on top of everything in the team.

 **Coaching**.
-He was asking me time to time to train new programmers and help them.

-**Peer Programming**.
-He

-personal meetings

-emails
+My manager was asking me time to time to train new programmers and help them.
+This was very risky, since that new guys usually decided that I was their friend and were talking to me about everything, consuming my time.
+To prevent that from happening I was always trying to introduce them to somebody else&mdash;their new friends.
+Everybody, who doesn't understand the consequences, likes to talk to junior programmers and patronize them.
+I just had to forward them immediately to the right person.

+**Personal meetings**.
+This was the most annoying part: face-to-face meetings with the manager.
+He was asking how happy I was in the team, what were my plans, what problems did I see, etc. I was not able to say that "I'm happy that you guys are still paying me and my biggest problem is that you annoy me time to time."
+I had to invent my plans, ideas, problems, and things I'm not happy about.
+I was always keeping a list of such things ready, in case a manager calls me for a meeting.

+That was my strategy.
+How do you manage your managers?